Building a Fictional World: A Novelist's Guide

 World building advice for fiction writers

-First, these sorts of questionnaires can become a very deep rabbit hole that can turn into an effective form of procrastination.
+First, these questionnaires can become a very deep rabbit hole that can turn into an effective form of procrastination.
 It feels easier to develop an elaborate system of government than to sit down and write the novel.
 It’s also easy to get carried away.
 If your readers need a flow chart to understand what you’ve done, you’ve made it too complicated.
 Simplicity is essential in fantasy writing.

 Second, your answers to all these questions can cause problems down the road if you expect to use every one of them.
 You will end up with a manuscript filled with infodumps on all that world-building you worked so hard to develop—because you worked so hard to develop it.
 Of course, you want to get it in there somehow.
 But you’ll have to resist that temptation.